fransilvion/ESC_RNA_seq/analysis_of_public_data/GSE75748/GSE75748_data_analysis.md

 So there is in fact 3247 genes in the result of this study.

-Comparison of DE genes from decideTest with DE genes from the paper:

 Comparison of DE genes from topTable with DE genes from the paper:

 ``` r